encedo/notify-service/doc/_managment.md

 ## Phase 4: Encedo status check

-This endpoint called by subsciber is used to check, if Mobile Application finalise registration process.
+This endpoint called by subscriber is used to check if Mobile Application finalizes registration process.

 ```shell
 # This link will available via QR code scan